 Salamander Announces Launch of Premium Custom Cabinets

-Designed Specifically for LG + SI Solo Pro 2 Screens
+Designed Specifically for LG CineBeam Projector + SI Solo Pro 2 Screens

+Category expert creates cabinets for LG 4K ultra short throw laser projector;

+Exclusive new furniture launching at CEDIA, shipping in September

-Bloomfield, CT— Sept 3, 2019 — Salamander Designs, the premier manufacturer of high-quality furniture for residential and commercial audio/video integration, today announced a new line of cabinets that are designed specifically for installation with the combination of the LG CineBeam AI ThinQ, 4K Laser Projector (HU85LA) plus the Screen Innovations Solo Pro 2 motorized screen, delivering today’s easiest-to-install, top-grade home video experience.
+Bloomfield, CT— Sept 5, 2019 — Salamander Designs, the premier manufacturer of high-quality furniture for residential and commercial audio/video integration, today announced a new line of cabinets that designed specifically for installation with the combination of the LG CineBeam AI ThinQ, 4K Ultra Short Throw Laser Projector (model HU85LA) from home entertainment leader LG Electronics plus the Screen Innovations Solo Pro 2 motorized screen, delivering today’s easiest-to-install, top-grade home video experience.
 There are four cabinet models and three styles in all, ranging from the chic, compact Model 229 to comprehensive, 4-bay configurations.

 “Our custom, award-winning cabinets continue to define premium projector furniture for the market,” said Scott Srolis, senior vice president of sales and marketing at Salamander Designs.
 “These beautiful, fast and easy-to-install new solutions satisfy installers and customers alike.
 No cutting walls or running cables.
+They work with the latest 4K projector innovations from our partner LG, and offer all popular features, including recessed projector design, active cooling, storage and more.”

 Salamander has quickly become the category expert and manufacturer of brand-specific, award-winning short and ultra short throw projector cabinets designed for the best projector/screen combinations in the business.
 “Think of it as custom design that’s available right off the shelf,” added Srolis.
 “With Salamander, your customers can be confident that they will get exactly what they want and always derive the full benefit of every feature available in the brands we support.”

-LG’s CineBeam AI ThinQ, 4K Laser Projector offers 4K resolution with HDR10 and IP control, among other Custom Integration-centric features.
+LG’s CineBeam AI ThinQ, 4K Ultra Short Throw Laser Projector offers 4K resolution with HDR10 and IP control, among other Custom Integration-centric features.
 This Ultra Short Throw projector can be configured to cover up to a 120-inch picture at 7.2 feet and provides easy integration into any space including rooms with ambient light.
-The new Solo Pro 2 motorized screen from , part of the smallest motorized screen family on the planet, is available in sizes up to 160-inches (diagonal) and a dozen different cassette colors.
+The new Solo Pro 2 motorized screen from Screen Innovations, part of the smallest motorized screen family on the planet, is available in sizes up to 160-inches (diagonal) and a dozen different cassette colors.

 See Salamander’s full line of brand-specific custom furniture, featuring the premium LG and SI products mentioned here, along with Salamander’s other widely acclaimed products at CEDIA Expo, booth 921, beginning September 10 in Denver.